 There is no physical limitation for the number of nodes, but in practice 16-32 nodes is a reasonable number.

-The SIG60 transfers UART bytes over the power line.
-It gets a byte and transfers it over the power line with a latency of ~3.5 bits.
+The SIG family devices transfers UART/LIN bytes over the power line (Byte oriented transceiver).
+The data bytes are transferred each one separately over the power line with a fix latency of 2.5/4 bits.
 Any number of bytes can be transferred.
-The modulation is multiple phase modulation.
+The modulation is multiple phase shifts QPSK.
 When operating as a network, a master-slave protocol such as LIN can be used.
-Semiconductor devices are in full production.

-The DCB1M is a message oriented device.
-It gets a message of any length and transfers it over the power line to the receiving devices.
-The DCB1M has arbitration CSMA/CR mechanism for network operation.
-The interface with its ECU via UART or SPI protocol interfaces.
+The DCB family devices are message oriented device.
+A message of any length is constructed into powerline frame/s and transferred over the power line to the receiving devices.
+The DCB family has CSMA & Arbitration built-in mechanism for multi-master network operation.
+The DCB family devices enables seamless interfacing to UART/SPI/I2C/CAN protocols.

 We recommended that a “software” separator is added into the user’s protocol to avoid any leakage from one strong transmitter to another sensitive receiver using a different carrier, and vice versa.

 The DC-BUS was designed to operate on ordinary wires.
-Using low capacitance wire such as twisted pair cables, UTP, improve the effective communication length and performance.
+Using low capacitance wire such as twisted pair cables, UTP, improve the effective communication length and performance, but defiantly not a requirement.

-The communication is not affected by the diode bridge because the carrier signal level is less than 1.4Vpp and it passes through the diode bridge.
+The communication is not affected by the diode bridge because the carrier signal level is less than 2Vpp and it passes through the diode bridge.

-The Multiphase modulation is a unique type of PSK modulation developed by Yamar.
+The Multiphase modulation is a unique type of QPSK modulation developed by Yamar.
 It is based on multiple combinations of phases and provides excellent performance even when the communication channel is noisy.

-The SIG60 schematic in Figure 3.3 is recommended.
+Yes.
+The schematic in the datasheet is recommended.
 Don’t forget to add an inductor >22uH to your power supply before connecting it to the power line.
-The inductor is needed to ensure that the power supply filtering capacitor will not short the carrier signal.
+The inductor is needed to ensure that the power supply filtering capacitor will not short (attenuate) the carrier signal to GND.

 Yes.
 Adding a coupling capacitor between the two power lines will enable communication between the SIG60 devices.

-When the HDC pin is low, the HDI and HDO pins communicate with the internal registers.
-The SIG60 detects the uC bit rate (9.6Kbps, 19.2, 38,4, 57.6, and 115Kbps).
-After lowering the HDC pin, send the Read or Write command via the uC serial port as described in the data sheet.
+When the HDC pin is low, the HDI and HDO pins communicate with the internal registers (Command mode is active).
+The SIG60 detects the uC bit rate (9.6Kbit/s, 19.2Kbit/s, 38,4Kbit/s, 57.6Kbit/s, and 115Kbit/s).
+After lowering the HDC pin, send the Read or Write command via the uC serial port as described in the datasheet.

 It is important to wait until the uC finishes transferring its data bytes to the SIG60 (depending on the UART bit-rate) before raising the HDC pin.
 With the Read command, the SIG60 responds immediately (<1uS) after the end of the command.
 Check the SIG60 datasheet, at the SIG60 page or in the support page under the Datasheet section.

-The easiest way is to use the message generator that Yamar supplies or, use the format as described in the SIG61 data sheet (can be found in the support page under the datasheet section).
+The easiest way is to use the message generator that Yamar supplies (see below) or, use the format as described in the SIG61 datasheet (can be found in the support page under the datasheet section).

 Yamar supplied USB driver will operate after allowing unsigned driver installation.
 Go to the link below and use option two: “Use an Advanced Boot Option”